 “I start cleaning,” the friend said.

 “Cleaning?”
 She was surprised.
 “You don’t shout back or get mad?”

 “Never heard this one before!
 It won’t work for me for sure.”

 “Well, when I clean the toilet bowl with his toothbrush, it gives me immense satisfaction.”

 Hopefully, you have a more hygienic approach.
 Humor aside, if you are going to treat yourself second-rate by accepting or ignoring offensive behavior, please know you’ll have to face it till your last breath.
 Your partner won’t improve or change.
-Better than getting caught up in social definitions of right and wrong is to lead a life of peace and respect.
+Better than getting caught up in the social definitions of right and wrong is to lead a life of peace and respect.

-A life of dignity is your birth right.
+A life of dignity is your birthright.
 Don’t discount it.